engineyard/ey-docs/pages/database-monitoring.md

 ###To check the database volume usage

-1. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment).
+1. Via SSH, connect to the application and database instance (for single server environment) or the master database instance (for a clustered environment).
 2. Type:
         df -h
     ![/db usage](images/database_usage.png)